title

 Lidar Image - Route from Hunworth to beyond Hindringham

-Very straight and very obvious
+Very straight and very obvious on this alignment.

 Click for larger view